wirehack7/capsop.com/README.md

 # Capsop.com
-Blog site for capsop.com driven by Jekyll.
+Blog site for capsop.com driven by Jekyll. test

 ## Install
 On Debian styled machines run these commands to install Jekyll: